Evolutionary State-Space Model and Its Application to Time-Frequency Analysis of Local Field Potentials: Inference for E-SSM

-The over-all work flow is given in Figure~\ref{ESSM_workflow}.
-Note that since the ``mixing" matrix $\widetilde{M}$ are the same across epochs, we use the blocked resampling strategy to get the global estimates sequentially.
+The over-all work flow is given in Web Figure 10 (Supplementary File).
+Note that since the mixing matrix $\widetilde{M}$ are the same across epochs, we use the blocked resampling strategy to get the global estimates sequentially.
 Given that estimate, we proceed to make inference on every single epoch.

-\begin{remark} The blocked resampling method is utlized to estimate model~(\ref{multiple_model}) for the following reasons: (1.)
-Within each block, we utilize all the information sequentially to learn the same ``mixing'' matrix and break up the over-all computational burden.
-(2.)
-The optimization procedure may rely on initial values due to the complex structure of the model.
-However, using the blocked resampling method will avoid the sensitivity to starting values.
-(3.)
-We will obtain a distribution of the estimates of ``mixing'' matrix, which provides more flexibility for inference and an approach to test the stability of the proposed algorithm. \end{remark}
+For the choice of the length $l$, we recommend starting from $l = CR^{1/k}$ and then increasing $l$ until a stable result is obtained, where $k = 3, 4$, $C$ is a constant and $R$ is the number of epochs.